nickassafkirk/Cartel-Coffee/testing.md

   **Fix:** Using position: fixed, percentage top and left values and a transform value, I was able to ensure that the modal is position in the center of the screen even when the screen is scrolled.
   The code used for this fix was taken from a CSS tricks article credited in the credits section of the accompanying [README.md](README.md) file

+* **Bug:** Contact us social media icons were 404ing: On initial testing the socail media icons below the contact us form on the contact.html page were 404ing.
+**Fix:** https:// values were added to the link urls. `target=_blank` and `rel=_noopener` were also added to `<a>` tags to ensure correct functionality.

+* **Bug:** The make a booking form initially assigned the first `<select>` option as the default value entered.
+This provided a poor user experience as users culd easily submit the form without selecting the number attendees for their booking.
+  **Fix:** Using the `selected`, `disabled` and `hidden` attributes I created a placeholder style option which does not pass form validation and prevented form submission.
+This ensures that users select a valid select option and that the form is not submitted incorrectly and provides a better overall user experience.
 ---

 ### Remaining Bugs To Be Fixed